Coolchickenguy/quickcraft/README.md

   vendor: {
     rootUrl: "(the root url of the website that hosts the build releases, ie https://coolchickenguy.github.io/quickcraft or multable, the first avalible one will be used, like https://quickcraft.pages.dev|https://coolchickenguy.github.io/quickcraft)";
     name: "(The name of the vendor)";
+    publicKey?: "(the public key of the vendor, optional)";
   };
   platform: "win" | "linux" | "macos";
   version: "(version of release, major.minor.patch)";